PanDAWMS/panda-client/README.txt

   * fixed prun not to send hidden files
   * added a protection when DQ2 complete dataset is incomplete in LFC
   * fixed pbook to set parentSetID in retry(newSite=True)
+  * using new cache server to upload source files
+  * fixed pathena to use the latest DBR when DBRelease is unset in --trf

 0.3.35 (4/1/2011)
   * added protection not to produce jumbo shadow datasets